gfwu61/legal-system-rag-ChromaDB/README.md

 # 36. Summary

-This project implements a complete RAG application for German tenancy law.
+An end-to-end RAG pipeline demonstrating professional AI engineering practices using a curated set of German tenancy law texts

 The architecture separates: